geofizx/Streaming-Naive-Bayes/README.md

 *Contact Info*

-If you have want to reach out to me about any questions, issues, or anything else, email me at michael[at]glowfish[dot]io
+If you want to reach out to me about any questions, issues, or anything else, email me at michael[at]glowfish[dot]io